 The Data on GMI Therapy

-Gray has seen the effectiveness of GMI therapy firsthand, and the research agrees.
+Our physical therapists have seen the effectiveness of GMI therapy firsthand, and the research agrees.
 Data shows GMI therapy can improve pain ratings, lower disability levels, increase function, and reduce healthcare utilization, such as the need for imaging, surgeries and pain medication.
 When a patient receives GMI therapy in addition to rehabilitation and physical therapy, research shows the benefits are even greater.

 “Our overall goal is to break the pain cycle,” he says.
 “We want to help patients have a positive experience with movement and get them to confront the fear of bending forward, or whatever the action may be.
 If we can do that, we can give them a better chance of recovery.”